bsc-loca/sargantana/README.md

 * SpyGlass for linting
 * Verific as the front-end of yosys
 * Yosys is a synthesize-map-route open-source tool
+* Verilator is "the fastest Verilog/SystemVerilog simulator", used for building a simulation model of the core

 ### Set Up